koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ### Work in Progress
 There is a potential new board member: Erik and he wants to meet all IT leaders.

-As Bill and Erik meet, they start talking about the current situation the company is in.
-He shares his first impressions with Bill:

-> Your problem right now is that you obviously don't actually know what 'work' is.

-to which Bill responds:

-> We need to get Phoenix out the door.
-That qualifies as work in my mind.

-But Erik does not find the answer complete:

-> Yes, that's certainly one type of work.
-But you're still missing the three other types of work that IT Operations is responsible for.
-We're going for a ride.

-They go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
+As Bill and Erik meet, they go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
 Erik speaks:

 > You can see loading docks on each side of the building.
 Raw materials are brought in on this side, and the finished goods leave out the other.
 Orders come off that printer down there.
 If you stand here long enough, you can actually see all the __WIP__, that's __Work In Progress__ (or 'inventory' for plant newbies), make its way toward the other side of the plant floor, where it's shipped to customers as finished goods.
 >
 > In the 1980s, this plant was the beneficiary of three incredible scientifically-grounded management movements.
 You've probably heard of them: the __Theory of Constraints__, __Lean production__ or the Toyota Production System, and __Total Quality Management__.
 They all agree on one thing: __WIP is the silent killer__.
 Therefore, one of the most critical mechanisms in the management of any plant is job and materials release.
 Without it, you can't control WIP.

 ### Prioritising Work
 Bill is in a meeting with Steve:

-> We are definitely understaffed.
-There's no way that we can deliver everything we've promised.
+> We are understaffed.
+There's no way that we can deliver everything promised.
 Either we need to cut down the project list, or we've got to staff up.
 The other big problem is that we have too many different projects competing for our attention.
 You've been consistent and clear that Phoenix is the most important, but we can't seem to keep resources dedicated to it.

-The meeting does not go as Bill expected and Steve simply tells him he has to work with what he has, and must complete make progress with the Phoenix Project and all the other projects.
+Steve simply tells him he has to work with what he has, and must complete make progress with the Phoenix Project and all the other projects.

 Bills walks into the Change Coordination Room for another CAB meeting.
 Almost every area of the wall is now covered in whiteboards.
 Index cards cover nearly every inch of the whiteboards on two of the walls.